Learning from Living with Dementia Train the Trainer course

 Learning from Living with Dementia is a dementia awareness training course with a big difference.
 Not only was it co-produced with people living with dementia, but all the key learning points on this course are taught, via embedded video clips, by people who have dementia.
 To watch a short film about this course, click here.

-The Learning from Living with Dementia Train the Trainer course is appropriate for anyone who wishes to deliver dementia awareness training to health or social care staff, from experienced care staff through to professional trainers.
+The Learning from Living with Dementia Train the Trainer course is appropriate for anyone who wishes to deliver dementia awareness training, from experienced care staff through to professional trainers.
 No prior experience of delivering training is necessary; the Train the Trainer course will both familiarise participants with the Learning from Living with Dementia course and equip them with the skills and confidence necessary to lead the course themselves.
 Each participant on this Train the Trainer course will come away with a complete set of the resources for delivering Learning from Living with Dementia, including the slideshow with embedded video clips, trainer’s guidelines and handouts.

 The Learning from Living with Dementia Train the Trainer course is available to be commissioned to run in-house for groups of up to 12 participants and is also available as an open course led by Buz Loveday, the Director and Lead Trainer of DementiaTrainers - see panel on the right for dates.

-Delivery of the Learning from Living with Dementia Train the Trainer course will resume as soon as it is safe to do so.
+The Learning from Living with Dementia Train the Trainer course is running on the following dates:

-To express interest in attending a future course, please contact Buz by clicking here.
+To book a place on either of these courses, please contact Buz by clicking here.

 - Demonstration delivery of the course ‘Learning from Living with Dementia’:

 - What is dementia?

 - Understanding the symptoms of dementia from the perspective of people experiencing them